The FrontalCortex question bank is free for everyone, everywhere.

 This answer is incorrect.

-Socially, she should be able to help when she is being dressed.
-In terms of motor function, she should be able to stand on one foot, ride a tricycle, and copy a circle.
+Socially, he should be able to help when he is being dressed.
+In terms of motor function, he should be able to copy a circle, ride a tricycle, and stand on one foot.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 5